×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Siena, you can start by researching online on websites such as Idealista, Immobiliare, and Subito, which are popular platforms for finding rental properties in Italy.
 You can filter your search based on your preferences, such as location, budget, and type of accommodation.
 Another option is to join local Facebook groups or online forums dedicated to housing and rentals in Siena.
 These groups often have members who share available apartments, rooms, or houses for rent.
 You can also post your requirements and preferences, and locals or other expats might be able to help you find a suitable place.
 If you prefer a more personalized approach, you can contact local real estate agencies in Siena.
 They can help you find a suitable property based on your preferences and budget.
 Some well-known agencies in Siena include Tecnocasa, Gabetti, and Coldwell Banker.
 Additionally, if you are a student or planning to study in Siena, you can contact the housing office of your university or educational institution.
 They often have resources and contacts to help students find accommodation in the city.
 Lastly, consider visiting Siena and exploring the neighborhoods in person.
 This will give you a better understanding of the city and its various areas, allowing you to make a more informed decision about where you would like to live.
-While you are there, you can also check local newspapers and notice boards for rental listings, or ask locals for recommendations," said one expat who made the move to Siena.
+While you are there, you can also check local newspapers and notice boards for rental listings, or ask locals for recommendations," remarked one expat who made the move to Siena.

 What is a typical expat home or apartment like in Siena?

 "A typical expat home or apartment in Siena, is likely to be located in the historic city center or in the surrounding countryside.
 These homes often feature traditional Tuscan architecture, with exposed wooden beams, terracotta floors, and stone walls.
 The apartments in the city center are usually situated in old, renovated buildings, offering a mix of modern amenities and historic charm.
 They may have one or two bedrooms, a living area, a small kitchen, and a bathroom.
 Some apartments may also have a small balcony or terrace with views of the city's narrow streets and picturesque landscapes.
 In the countryside, expat homes are often found in restored farmhouses or villas, surrounded by olive groves and vineyards.
 These homes usually have more space, with multiple bedrooms, larger living areas, and outdoor spaces like gardens and patios.
 They may also have a swimming pool and other amenities for outdoor living and entertaining.
 Regardless of the location, expat homes in Siena are likely to be furnished with a mix of traditional and contemporary Italian furniture and decor, creating a cozy and inviting atmosphere.
-The cost of living in Siena is generally more affordable than in larger Italian cities like Rome or Milan, making it an attractive option for expats seeking a more relaxed and authentic Italian lifestyle," remarked one expat in Siena, Italy.
+The cost of living in Siena is generally more affordable than in larger Italian cities like Rome or Milan, making it an attractive option for expats seeking a more relaxed and authentic Italian lifestyle," remarked one expat who made the move to Siena.

 What is the average cost of housing in Siena?